Chart Color Schemes

 Chatswood shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-The area showed strong specialization in professional & technical services with an employment share 1.6 times the regional level.
-However, construction was under-represented at 4.4%, compared to Greater Sydney's 8.6%.
-There were 0.9 workers for each resident as of the Census, indicating substantial local employment opportunities.
-Over the year to December 2025, employment increased by 0.6% while labour force increased by 1.3%, causing the unemployment rate to rise by 0.7 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.2%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Chatswood.
-These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Chatswood's employment mix suggests local employment should increase by 7.4% over five years and 14.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes.
+The ratio of workers to residents was 0.9, indicating substantial local employment opportunities.
+Between December 2024 and December 2025, employment increased by 0.3% while labour force grew by 1.0%, causing the unemployment rate to rise by 0.6 percentage points in Chatswood.
+In contrast, Greater Sydney experienced employment growth of 2.2% and labour force growth of 2.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Chatswood's employment mix suggests local employment should increase by 7.4% over five years and 14.8% over ten years, though these are simple weighted extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment